 Sewing Zippers Guide

 For those of you who’d love a more in-depth breakdown, I’ve written a small step-by-step guide on sewing the six different zippers: Invisible, Lapped, Trouser Fly, Open Ended, Centred and Exposed.
-You can get it by signing up below, or if you are already a member, download it from the members library in the Menu!
+You can get it by signing up below, or if you are already a member, download it from the resources library in my online school!

 What’s your number one worry when sewing zippers?
 Let me know in the comments below!